AviSogani/TokenManager/README.md

 Token manager assigns and fetches tokens based on expiry.

 There are various endpoints which are supported.
 Sample request and response can be seen in the screenshots below.
-Alternatively Token.odt can be downloaded to view them.
+Alternatively [TokenFile](Token.odt) can be downloaded to view them.

 1. [Generate](screenshots/generate.png)